 Where to Get Snow Pea Seeds

-I loved growing snow peas so much that I started collecting different kinds of snow peas seeds to try this growing season.
+Our family loved the snow peas so much that I started collecting different kinds of seeds to try this growing season.
 I bought some from seed shops and and swapped for others.

-I have Oregon snow peas from Little Shop of Seeds and a bulk bag of snow peas from Agway.
+So far I have tried Oregon snow peas from Little Shop of Seeds (a beloved seed shop that is sadly retiring!) and a bulk bag of snow peas from Agway.

 I received Beauregarde Purple Snow Peas in a swap from one of my wonderful gardening friends on Instagram.
-I’m really excited to grow these purple snow peas!
+We were really excited to grow purple snow peas!

 How to Grow Snow Peas